Day 1

 Riding: No riding.

-You will be met upon arrival at Salta airport and transferred to your hotel in downtown Salta.
+You will be met upon arrival at Salta airport and transferred to your 4 star hotel in downtown Salta.
 This afternoon you are free to rest or explore the town.
 In the evening you will have dinner at a typical Pena, where guitarists play traditional folklore music whilst you dine on regional food and wine.
-Overnight Almeria hotel or similar
+Overnight in a hotel.

 Day 2